Rafiquzzaman420/Python-Trading-Robot/README.md

 ## Usage

-Explain how to run the project or use the application.
+You must have MetaTrader5 installed and logged in on your machine.

-1. Run the main script:
+1. Run the scripts individually:
     ```bash
-    python main.py
+    python robot.py
     ```

-2. Describe any other commands or options the user can utilize.
+2. You can run other python files individually by using the same command above.

 ## Features

-- Feature 1
-- Feature 2
-- Feature 3
-- ...
+- Uses libraries like **Pandas**, **Numpy**, **Matplotlib** to calculate market data, plot them on chart, generate decisions based on the given algorithms.

 ## Contributing